UI-2023-003230

 59. The third ground is different.
 It has been conceded by the Secretary of State that the judge did not look at the article 8 balancing exercise from the appellant’s perspective.
 The appellant was never cross-examined.
 The judge had to accept what the appellant said and we will do the same.
 We accept that the appellant made her application for indefinite leave to remain in the belief that she would be treated as a person who had not overstayed but who had leave at all material times.
 She was mistaken but that is what she thought.

-62. We find that although the First-tier Tribunal erred, and we have to remake the decision to see if it was a material error, we come to the same conclusion.
+67. We find that although the First-tier Tribunal erred, and we have remade the decision, we come to the same conclusion.
 The interference in the appellant’s private and family life is proportionate.
 This is an appeal that should be dismissed and we dismiss it.

-63. In summary therefore, we find that Exceptional Assurance is not leave and the grant of Exceptional Assurance is unlikely to give rise to a legitimate expectation that a person will be treated as if they have leave.
-The fact that a person mistakenly believes that they would be treated as a person with leave is relevant to the Article 8 consideration but how relevant depends entirely on the facts of the case.
+68. In summary therefore, we find that Exceptional Assurance is not leave and the grant of Exceptional Assurance is unlikely to give rise to a legitimate expectation that a person will be treated as if they have leave.
+The fact that a person mistakenly believes that they would be treated as a person with leave is relevant to the Article 8 consideration but how important it is depends entirely on the facts of the case.
 Any case based on Article 8 and Exceptional Assurance will have to be subject to express findings on its own terms.
-The motivations of the party are relevant but we doubt that there will be many cases where Exceptional Assurance and a mistaken understanding of its nature should lead to an appeal being allowed.
+The motivations of the party are relevant but we doubt that there will be many cases where Exceptional Assurance and a mistaken understanding of its nature should lead to a person establishing a right to remain.

 Notice of Decision

-71. In summary we find the First-tier Tribunal erred.
+76. In summary we find the First-tier Tribunal erred.
 We set aside its decision but we substitute a decision that, for further reasons, dismisses the appeal against the Secretary of State’s decision.
-This appeal is dismissed.

 Jonathan Perkins